RobertoPrevato/jekyll-now/_posts/2019-06-12-Presenting-BlackSheep.md

 ---

-As you can judge from my words, I changed mind about ASGI and I am planning to work on a refactoring of BlackSheep to adhere to ASGI, finally following a recommendation that [Tom Christie (uvicorn's and Starlette's author) gave me at the end of February](https://github.com/RobertoPrevato/BlackSheep/issues/7#issuecomment-467369069): not only because of the perfomance matter explained above, also because the best features I implemented in BlackSheep are written in pure Python and are concerned with high level operations (more on this later).
+As you can judge from my words, I changed mind about ASGI and I am planning to work on a refactoring of BlackSheep to adhere to ASGI, finally following a recommendation that [Tom Christie (uvicorn's and Starlette's author) gave me at the end of February](https://github.com/RobertoPrevato/BlackSheep/issues/7#issuecomment-467369069); and [Phil Jones (Hypercorn's and Quart's author) encouraged in April](https://github.com/RobertoPrevato/BlackSheep/issues/8).
+Not only because of the perfomance matter explained above, also because the best features I implemented in BlackSheep are written in pure Python and are concerned with high level operations (more on this later).
 I see a great value in the separation of concern between the low-level HTTP server and the web framework component.

 # About Sanic